rvsrvs/jasdev.github.io/_posts/2015-08-30-lessons-after-school.md

 ## Your Peers Are All on Their Own Trajectories

 In school, it's too easy to fall into the trap of **falsely** comparing yourself to others.
-Whether it's by GPA or courses taken, these metrics aren not clean-cut.
+Whether it's by GPA or courses taken, these metrics are not clean-cut.
 Moreover, after school, everyone embarks on their own trajectories and you need to make sure not to juxtapose them.
 Life is a race against yourself.

 Additionally, just because someone has years of prior experience doesn't mean they can't one day be your peer. "[A little bit of slope makes up for a lot of y-intercept](https://www.quora.com/What-are-the-most-profound-life-lessons-from-Stanford-Professor-John-Ousterhout/answer/Eric-Conner?srid=kI&share=1)."